OPA (Other People’s Audiences)

 I recommend using the following tiers and naming conventions for categorising different types of influencers:

 • Nano influencer.
-Nano influencers are individuals with a small yet engaged following, typically between 1,000 and 10,000 followers (but this will vary based on both the platform and the niche), often focusing on niche interests and having a solid personal connection with their audience.
+Nano influencers are individuals with a small yet engaged following, typically between 1,000 and 10,000 followers (but this will vary based on both the platform and the niche).
+They often focus on niche interests and have a solid personal connection with their audience.

 • Micro influencer.
 Micro influencers have a moderately sized audience, ranging from 10,000 to 50,000 followers (but this will vary based on the platform and the niche).
 They are known for their expertise in specific fields or industries, leading to higher engagement rates and a loyal fanbase.